Full name Gary Craig Wilson

 |1c/0s, 35||Derbyshire||v Worcs||Worcester||9 Aug 2018||T20|

 Gary Wilson, a staple in Ireland's side, also forged a solid county career with Surrey for more than a decade until he upped sticks and joined Derbyshire in 2016 as a growing number of rivals began to gain precedence both with the bat and with the gloves.
+He remained at the county for two seasons before being released from his contract a year early to return to his native Ireland and join the recently-established first-class system.

 Wilson gained new prominence at Surrey in 2014 when he was appointed captain to cover for Graeme Smith's premature departure.
 He immediately impressed with his calm and undemonstrative leadership, while his batting rose to new heights, unencumbered by the burden of keeping wicket too.
 He played in 60 first-class matches for Surrey, logging 2,931 runs at a shade under 40.